‘The Big Bang Theory’ Season 10 Episode 13 Return Date, Title And Synopsis Revealed [Spoilers]

 The second storyline of the episode will revolve around Howard and Bernadette’s daughter, Halley.
 Here is the official synopsis for The Big Bang Theory Season 10 Episode 13.

-Meanwhile, The Big Bang Theory is midway through Season 10, with twelve more episodes remaining to air.
-There is much speculation about whether or not the series will get renewed for Season 11 and beyond.
+Meanwhile, The Big Bang Theory is midway through Season 10, with 12 more episodes remaining to air.
+There is much speculation about whether the series will get renewed for Season 11 and beyond.
 The series is currently the number one scripted comedy series on television, and it seems unlikely that CBS will cancel it.

 According to reports, CBS and Warner Bros. have started negotiating a new renewal deal.
-The license fee agreement that they signed three years ago in March 2014 is expiring after the current season wraps up in May.
-Also, the contracts of the cast members are up for renewal after Season 10 finale.
+The license fee agreement that they signed three years ago in March of 2014 is expiring after the current season wraps up in May.
+Also, the contracts of the cast members are up for renewal after the Season 10 finale.

 CBS entertainment president Glenn Geller told Variety that they were in talks with Big Bang Theory cast members to renew their contracts.
-Speaking of whether the series can continue minus Parsons, Cuoco and Galecki — who are currently taking home $1 million per episode — Galler said that they would like to bring all of them on board, adding that they were “guardedly optimistic” that they would make a deal.
+Speaking of whether the series can continue minus Parsons, Cuoco, and Galecki — who are currently taking home $1 million per episode — Galler said that they would like to bring all of them on board, adding that they were “guardedly optimistic” that they would make a deal.

 We want to get them all back.
 That’s the goal.